ASE and AAA Approved Auto Repair Shop

 These are all symptoms of a failing battery.
 If you are ever unable to start your car at all, turn on the radio or headlights, or even see any dashboard lights turning on, your battery has likely died and requires a jump and charge, or needs to be replaced entirely.

 When your car, truck, SUV or van battery starts acting up, turn to 12th Street Auto Care Center.
-Our trained technicians are happy to check the status of your battery and offer a charge or new battery, depending on your needs.
+Our trained mechanics are happy to provide an auto battery check, recharge and replacement if need be.

 Napa Service Assistant